 non-catalytic wood stove

-A wood-burning stove that, unlike
+A non-catalytic wood stove is a wood-burning stove that, unlike

 a catalytic wood stove,

 doesn't use a catalyst, but has three internal characteristics that create

 a good environment for complete combustion.
 These are firebox insulation,